dragondive/plantuml_demo/src/preprocessor/README.rst

 The PlantUML preprocessor provides a higher level abstraction to generate the diagram descriptions.
 It can also be used as a programming language to *compute* the diagrams!

-The preprocessor provides variables, conditional expressions, looping constructs, and even functions, making it a full fledged Turing complete language.
+The preprocessor provides variables, conditional expressions, looping constructs, and functions, making it a full fledged Turing complete language.

 This also enables having some fun while learning the preprocessor features.
-In this document, I describe some such examples. **All of them are my original work.**

-The example diagrams shown here are *computed* by PlantUML, not manually described in puml files.
+In this document, I describe some such examples.
+These example diagrams are *computed* by PlantUML, not manually described.

+**All of them are my original work.**

-   :bulb: **TIP**
+   \:bulb: **TIP**

    Some diagrams shown below are too big to be easily readable from the webpage.
 You may use your browser's facility to open them in a new